-- a) necessary use and discharge of chemicals in fire water systems, - b) use of lubricants that will not be discharged to sea, including those supplied in spray cans, - c) use of chemicals in closed systems, that will not be discharged to sea, and with a consumption less than 3000 kg per facility per year, - d) use of laboratory chemicals, - e) dispersants and shoreline cleaning agents for combatting acute pollution, - f) use of fuel, - g) use of paint and other surface treatment agents, including those supplied in spray cans, - h) use of gas trace substances, - i) use and discharge of emergency preparedness chemicals.
+- a) necessary use and discharge of chemicals in fire water systems, - b) use of lubricants that will not be discharged to sea, including those supplied in spray cans, - c) use of chemicals in closed systems, that will not be discharged to sea, and with a consumption less than 3000 kg per facility per year, - d) use of laboratory chemicals, - e) use of fuel. - f) use of paint and other surface treatment agents, including those supplied in spray cans, - g) use of gas trace substances, - h) use and discharge of emergency preparedness chemicals.